metabase/metabase/docs/data-modeling/metadata-editing.md

 - UNIXMilliSeconds->DateTime
 - UNIXSeconds->DateTime

-> Casting data types from the **Data Model** admin settings won't affect the original data types in your database.

 Casting is different from setting the [field type](./field-types.md).
 For example, say you have a "Created At" column with a string [data type](https://www.metabase.com/learn/databases/data-types-overview) in your database.
 You'll need to cast "Created At" to one of the datetime types above if you want to do things like:

 - Create relative date filters, such as "Created At = Last week".
 - Use "Created At" with formulas like [datetimeAdd](../questions/query-builder/expressions/datetimeadd.md).

+> Casting data types from the **Data Model** admin settings won't affect the original data types in your database.

 ### Changing the filter widget

-To change the [filter widget](../dashboards/filters.md) in questions and dashboards, you'll have to adjust the **Data Model** admin settings for the _column_ used in that filter.
+To change a column's [filter widget](../dashboards/filters.md):

 1. Go to **Admin settings** > **Data Model**.
 2. Find your database and table.